anuragsatpathy/anuragsatpathy.github.io/_pages/about.md

   - /about.html
 classes: wide
 ---
+# About Me

-I have submitted my Ph.D.
-Thesis from the Computer Science and Engineering Department at the National Institute of Technology, Rourkela, Odisha, India, and actively looking for a post-doctoral position in India and Abroad.
+I have recently submitted my Ph.D.
+Thesis from the Computer Science and Engineering Department at the National Institute of Technology, Rourkela, India, and actively looking for post-doctoral positions in India and abroad.
 I completed my master's degree in Computer Science and Engineering from Birla Institue of Technology, Mesra, Ranchi, India, in 2017.
-I obtained my Bachelor's degree in Information Technology from the International Institute of Information Technology in Bhubaneswar, India, in 2014.
+I obtained my Bachelor's degree in Information Technology from International Institute of Information Technology in Bhubaneswar, India, in 2014.

 ## Research Interests